sidvenu/MathJaxView/README.md

 ### 2. Setup from local .aar file

-You can download the latest version of MathView from [Bintray](https://bintray.com/sidvenu/maven/MathJaxView/_latestVersion "Bintray").
+You can download the latest version of MathView from [Bintray].

 1) Import the module from local .aar file